Copyright © 2024 Euromaidanpress.com

 While Putin’s historical distortions justifying his wars are based on narratives – for example, that the Kyivan Rus’ adoption of Christianity in Kyiv by Prince Volodymyr in 988 gives Russia a “right” to control Ukraine, or the false claim that Ukraine is “not a state” – the Ukraine History Global Initiative will not seek to counter those narratives by promoting alternative ones.

 “There is no central story.
 It is more about the connections.
 We are talking about a palace with many rooms.
-Each scientist investigates his own, but they have a connection with each other.
+Each scientist investigates their own, but they have a connection with each other.
 There are things that are not foreseen, and they build these connections.
 There will be a kind of palace here, with many entrances and exits,” Snyder explained.

 At the presentation in Kyiv, some participants of Ukraine History Global Initiative shared what their “rooms” will be like.